noah-art3mis/llm-lite/README.md

 # llm-lite

-Minimal implementation for running a LLM locally.
+Minimal implementation for running a LLM locally using [llm](https://llm.datasette.io/en/stable/index.html).
+See https://simonwillison.net/2024/Apr/22/llama-3/

-Uses [llm](https://llm.datasette.io/en/stable/index.html) and Mistral-7B.

 ## Instructions

 1. open a terminal at the root directory of the project.

     - you can do this on windows by opening explorer, clicking on the directory bar (the one that goes `C:\...` at the top of the window) and typing `cmd`.
-Alternatively you can open a terminal window in VSCode with the command `CTRL  + '`.

 1. run the following commands